Section 21 eviction

 The court hearing

-A possession hearing will usually be at your local county court.
+With standard possession proceedings there is always a hearing.
+This will usually be at your local county court.

 Get legal help on the day

-A court duty adviser can give legal help on the day of a hearing or on a review date.
+A court duty adviser can give legal help on the day of a hearing.

 The court paperwork should tell you how to contact the court duty scheme.